pengyeng/threadfin-http/README.md

 Create an error folder and place a 404.html in the folder.</br>

 # Usage
-create a content folder and place your index.html in the folder. </br>
+Create a content folder and place your index.html in the folder. </br>
 Execute "node app.js"</br>